ibexa/documentation-user/docs/content_management/translate_content.md

 You can compare different versions of the Translations of the Content item.

-To do it, go to the **Admin Panel**, open the **Content Structure** tab, choose specific Content Item in the Content Tree, and then go to the **Versions** tab.
+To do it, go to the **Admin Panel**, open the **Content Structure** tab, choose the Content item in the Content Tree, and then go to the **Versions** tab.

 Then, click the Version Compare icon: ![Version Compare Icon](img/version_compare_icon.png){.inline-image}.

 There are two options of preview:

-- Split - default, side by side view to compare versions of the same language
+- Split - default, side by side view to compare versions of the same or different languages
-- Unified - single column view to compare versions of the same or different languages
+- Unified - single column view to compare versions of the same language

 You can change the preview by using the switcher in the top right corner: